UMAprotocol/UMIPs/UMIPs/umip-uvol-draft.md

 **At Expiry**
 If the price request's UTC timestamp is at or after 1619827200 (May 1, 2021 @ 12:00AM UTC), a price request uVOL-BTC for a given timestamp should be determined by performing the below for each data source (Coinbase Pro, Binance and Bitstamp):
-1. Query the daily price of BTC/USD(T) over the past 31 days of a given timestamp starting with 1619827200.
+1. Query the daily price of BTC/USD(T) over the previous 31 days before the given timestamp (1619827200) from each market.
+This can be queried for each day using the historical endpoints provided.
 2. Calculate the percentage change between each day over the 30-day time period independently for each market.
+The daily percentage change is calculated in this way: [Close Price/Open Price - 1].
 3. Take the standard deviation of this 30 observation data set.
 This can be done using a spreadsheet function such as [STDEV](https://support.google.com/docs/answer/3094054?hl=en) in Google Sheets or one can manually [calculate](https://www.investopedia.com/terms/s/standarddeviation.asp) this.
 The result is the standard deviation of a daily move and should be done independently for each market.
-4. Multiply by the square root of 365 to annualize the result.
+4. Multiply each market's standard deviation by the square root of 365 to annualize the result.
-5. Finally, multiply by 100 to produce the index value.
+5. Finally, multiply the three results by 100 to produce the index value.
 6. Take the median of the Coinbase Pro, Binance and Bitstamp results from step 5.
 7. Round the median to 6 decimal places.